 Most states’ refer to their LLC law as its “LLC Act”.
 For example, Delaware has the “Delaware LLC Act” and Illinois has the “Illinois LLC Act”.
 Most states set forth their LLC laws separately from laws pertaining to corporations.
 One of the reasons for the separation is because LLC’s and corporations are like apples and oranges.
 Most formalities and rigidities required for corporations do not apply to LLCs.

 An LLC is a flexible business structure.
 It combines the pass-through taxation of a partnership with the limited liability of a corporation.
 Regarding the purpose, the Certificate of Formation does not usually state the purpose of the LLC.
 Instead, the Operating Agreement contains this.
 Should the Certificate of Formation and the Operating Agreement contain conflicting information, it is not always clear that the public filing prevails because these are contractual entities.
 In other words, the Operating Agreement of the parties should control over some statement in a document someone filed before they finalized the Operating Agreement.

 An LLC’s purpose usually is any purpose authorized by law.
-However, for certain types of financings where the LLC is required to be a single purpose LLC, the LLC may only be permitted to engage in transactions related to the purchase, sale and operation of a particular real estate project.
+However, for certain types of financings where the lender requires the borrower to be a single purpose LLC, the lender may only permit the LLC to engage in transactions related to the purchase, sale and operation of a particular real estate project.

 What Is the Purpose of an LLC?

 By forming a Delaware LLC, business owners safeguard their personal assets by building a shield between them and business liabilities.
 This means that, if the business itself cannot pay a creditor, then this shield makes it difficult for creditors to penetrate into your personal assets.
 This includes your house, car and other personal possessions.
 What if the business owner does not form an LLC and chooses to remain an unincorporated sole proprietor (or general partnership)?
 They have unlimited liability for judgments against the business.